Fiscal Responsibility

-We can easily stop Congress from over- spending - Make a law that Congressional officials can not be re-elected if they do not balance the budget!
+We can easily stop the government from overspending - Make a law that Congressional officials can not be re-elected if they do not balance the budget.

 Of course this is not pragmatic and is unlikely to occur.
 A more pragmatic approach is to make it nearly impossible for a representative be re-elected if they fail to balance the budget.
 This could be done through a well-funded and influential lobbying group.
 This has many advantages actually.
 It is politically independent and can maneuver the ever-changing political landscape and it is pretty easily constructed.
-Such an associated interest group, much like the NRA, would have lobbying abilities, campaign influence, and could could rate candidates.
+Such a group, could have lobbying abilities, campaign influence, and could rate candidates and their ability to budget.
 It would have local members -thus educating and mobilizing in a grass roots manner.

 We have been sold the idea that the federal budget does not need to be balanced like a checkbook.
 But as the middle class can attest, a snowballing federal deficit bleeds away our dollar’s purchasing power.
 We used to be able to afford a car and now we can barely afford a movie night out with our kids.
 Much of the reason we have lost our economic opportunities is that the debt to GDP ratio is now 123%.
 Just to pay the the yearly interest for the federal loans is around one trillion dollars per year.
 That is our tax money going towards ….nothing.